nxskok/notes/slides_c32.md

 [ref](https://www.researchgate.net/publication/265399426_Bootstrap_Methods_and_Permutation_Tests)

-xxx PASIAS: add some problems, eg. based on actually normal data, the mean for some skewed data an unfamiliar stat (eg. correlation)
+xxx PASIAS: add some problems, eg. based on actually normal data, the mean for some skewed data an unfamiliar stat (eg. correlation, regression slope)